 Academic advising is available to each student who requests it.
-Students are encouraged to walk-in to any one of school advisors on staff during the school day or to schedule an appointment or email the advisor to set an appointment.
+Students are encouraged to walk-in to any one of the school staff during the school day or to schedule an appointment or email the Director of Education to set an appointment.

-Each advisor shall document the session on a report after the meeting and place it in the students file.
+Each official advising session shall be documented on a report after the meeting and placed in the student's file.
 The report shall detail the students' name, date of meeting, topics discussed and any plan of actions.

 Faculty are required to notify the Director of Education when a student is failing a course due to academic or attendance reasons.
-In such case the director of education shall request a meeting with the student to discuss their academic progress for that class or classes.
+In such cases the Director of Education shall request a meeting with the student to discuss their academic progress for that class or classes.